j-quelly/ispellits/README.md

 - [ ] add message when a bonus life is achieved (perfect round)
 - [ ] abstract away the input field into it's own component
 - [ ] animations
+- [ ] end to end testing?
+- [ ] remove propTypes on build
+- [ ] change modal component to higher order component --practice the decorator pattern